Alicia Scholes

 Alicia Scholes (born 8 May 2001) is an English international netball player.
 She plays for London Pulse in the Netball Super League and is part of the English national team.

 Early life and education

 Scholes is the daughter of Manchester United player Paul Scholes and his wife Claire Froggatt.
-She has an younger brother Aiden and older brother Aaron.
+She has a younger brother Aiden and older brother Aaron.
 Growing up in Oldham, Scholes started playing netball at Hulme Grammar School and later joined Oldham Netball Club where she rose through the age groups before then moving on to YWCA Bury at the age of 15 and playing in their Premier League squad.

 Club career

 Manchester Thunder

 Scholes was a member of the Manchester Thunder pathway.
 She was named in the senior squad for the 2020 Super League season.
 Her debut came in March 2021 against Severn Stars.

 London Pulse

 Scholes joined London Pulse in 2022.
 She helped Pulse reach the Netball Super League Grand Final in 2023, and was part of the 2024 squad that finished third after defeat in the play-off semi finals.
 Scholes won her first Super League Grand final in 2025, defeating Loughborough Lightning 53-45.
+In the 2026 season Pulse made the grand final but ultimately lost to Manchester Thunder 54-51.
+Scholes was named as WA in the All Star VII for the season.